 iv.
 Ranked Keywords Missing in Content

-Once your content starts ranking on Google, you’re sure to benefit if you include keywords or phrases you’re already ranking for but don’t have in your content.
+Once your content starts ranking on Google, you’re sure to benefit if you include keywords or phrases that you’re already ranking for, but don’t specifically have in your content.

 That simple strategy can boost your rankings and traffic quite a bit.

 The best way to do this is to look at your Google search console to see what those phrases or words are.